 National Curriculum in England: framework for key stages 1 to 4.

-All students, with the exception of approximately 4%, study one of the EBacc subjects.
-Some students choose to study 2.
-These subjects support the further education and career aspirations of our students, we recognise the tremendous benefits of students studying a broad range of subjects, including the arts and vocational courses and we will continue to promote the study of these subjects, but will not demand that students follow an EBacc route.
+All students on the orange pathway study one of the EBacc subjects.
+Our students on the red pathway study 2.
+Our exception to this is the small number of students, approximately 4%, who study the yellow pathway.
+These subjects support the further education and career aspirations of our students, we recognise the tremendous benefits of students studying a broad range of subjects, including the arts and vocational courses and we will continue to promote the study of these subjects.

 The school has improved systems for monitoring and tracking the progress made by students.
 The Curriculum is designed so that students are studying courses that are appropriate to their educational needs and lessons are designed to take account of all students’ starting points.
 In all lessons, teachers must plan to ensure that relevant and challenging tasks inspire all students to meet and exceed expectations.
 Teaching, Learning and Assessments will be adapted to ensure that students with Special Educational Needs and Disabilities, and Pupil Premium students perform in line with all other students and to ensure that most able students are suitably challenged.